asr4memory/asr-dataset-creator/README.md

     ```sh
     python vtt-to-txt.py
     ```
 2. Extract entities (people and addresses) from the text files and save them in JSON files (`.json`).
-If you can either use an CUDA or an MAC/ARM version of the script.
+You can either use an CUDA or an MAC/ARM version of the script.
 The ner workflows script uses GliNER (https://github.com/urchade/GLiNER) for a rough pre extraction of entities (people and adresses).
 In a second step, the results are fed to a LLM prompt for refined results.
 Currently, the CUDA script uses Llama3.1 8B (https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) and the MAC/ARM script uses Llama 3.3 70B 4bit quantized (https://huggingface.co/mlx-community/Llama-3.3-70B-Instruct-4bit).
-For better results it is recommended to use the MAC/ARM script.
+For better results, it is recommended to use the MAC/ARM script.
     ```sh
     python ner-workflow.py
     ```